UCBoulder/tardigrade_hydra/docs/sphinx/gitlab_setup.rst

       2. On the "Create new project" page, follow the link for "Create blank project".

+      3. Uncheck the "Initialize repository with a README" box under "Project Configuration".

-      3. Enter a name for your project in the "Project name" field.
-Optionally add a "project description" and click the blue "Create project" button.
+      4. Enter a name for your project in the "Project name" field.
+Optionally add a "project description".

+      5. Click the blue "Create project" button.

 3. Follow the "Push an existing Git repository" instructions at the bottom of the new project webpage.